-The registration of interest for the initial consultations opened to all in May 2022, with roundtables running on 1 & 2 June (video below).
+The registration of interest for the initial consultations opened to all in May 2022, and roundtables were held in June 2022 (video below).

 Beyond the initial consultations, ongoing engagement with stakeholders will help further define the scope of services, projects and related capabilities that will be undertaken in the People RDC.

 There is initial funding of $15.8 million to establish the two pilot Thematic RDCs in the 2022-23 financial year.
 This is an enduring initiative with the digital research infrastructure capabilities in the People RDC being sustained long term.